StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Gold Layer/gold.fact_payments.md

 # 🏗️ Dimension View Creation & Validation: `fact_payments` (Silver ➝ Gold Layer)

 > This script defines and validates the creation of the `gold.fact_payments` fact view from the Silver Layer.
-> The purpose is to establish a cleaned and standardized reference table for payments.
+> The purpose is to establish a cleaned and standardized reference table for payments pivoting the payment types.

 ---